-Electric shocks range in severity from being a minor annoyance to interfering with critical daily functions, such as walking or getting dressed.
+Moreover, electric shocks range in severity from being a minor annoyance to interfering with daily functions, such as walking, working, or getting dressed.

 What Causes Electric Shocks?

 Though electric shocks can occur for a number of reasons, the most common cause of this condition within the context of menopause is hormonal imbalance.

 Estrogen works within the nervous system to send messages to the brain, which interprets these messages and conveys them to other parts of the body.
 It is believed that when estrogen levels fluctuate radically, these messages may be misconstrued, causing electric shocks beneath the skin.

 There may also be other medical causes of electric shocks, including, but not limited to: